-Animal foods are naturally high in protein, but the best cuts are lean or come from grass-fed/pasture-raised.
+Animal foods are naturally high in protein, but the best cuts are lean or come from grass-fed/free-range poultry.
 Lean meat simply means meat lower in fat - which is the opposite of what one might reach for on keto.

 However, not all fat is created equal and the saturated fat found in certain meats is associated with high cholesterol (8,9).
 Moreover, processed red meat like pepperoni, sausage, and bacon has been linked to an increased risk of colon cancer and is classified as a level carcinogen by the world health organization (10,11).

-Grass-fed and pasture-raised proteins, on the other hand, tend to be leaner and have a more favorable fatty acid composition - meaning less saturated fat overall(12)!
+Grass-fed and free-range proteins, on the other hand, tend to be leaner and have a more favorable fatty acid composition - meaning less saturated fat overall(12)!

 Of course, this doesn’t mean you have to avoid high fat meat altogether, but you should be mindful of your intake and choose more of the following choices when available.